 In 2015, Richard was thrilled to make his U.S. Sinatra debut with a 3-night series of concerts honouring Frank Sinatra's centennial year, 'A Very Good Year' at the US Grant Hotel, San Diego working alongside some of Frank Sinatra's original musicians in 2015.
-In December 2016, Richard looks forward to bringing his critically acclaimed, sell-out Edinburgh Festival show, ‘Sinatra and Me’, to LA’s premier jazz venue, Catalina Jazz Bar on Sunset Boulevard'
+In December 2016, Richard brought his sell-out Edinburgh Festival show, ‘Sinatra and Me’, to LA’s premier jazz venue, Catalina Jazz Bar on Sunset Boulevard'

 “No one should take lightly standing on a stage and trying to BE Frank Sinatra.
 But Richard Shelton, the man who portrays him, is quite simply phenomenal.
 He captures the essence of the man perfectly.
 His voice has exactly the right tone; he has that twinkle in his eye; he has that anger that sometimes flowed out of every Sinatra pore.”
 Mike Young – BBC, ‘Rat Pack Confidential’ – London.